Safety lighting and signs

 - DIN EN 1838 (Emergency lighting) and

-- VDE 0108 (High voltage systems and safety power supply in buildings for people gathering) specify the requirements for this.
+- VDE 0108 (High voltage systems and safety power supply in buildings for people gathering)

 Authorities and insurance providers often require the installation of safety lighting and this can also be incorporated in the fire safety concept.
 In addition to the safety lighting, you can also install acoustic warning and guidance systems.
 The combination of visual and acoustic escape route markings can help to speed up evacuation times